Community Courts Project

-The city will build the Community Courts by exploring the use of a combination of funds from the General Fund and the City’s Parks and Recreation Capital Fund, which by city charter receives 7% of the city’s income tax revenues.
+The city will build the Community Courts by exploring the use of a combination of funds from the General Fund and the City’s Parks and Recreation Capital Fund, which by city charter receives 7% of the city’s income tax revenues, approximately $2 million annually.

 According to an evaluation conducted by the Ohio Facilities Construction Committee (OFCC), three of Green Local School's five school buildings are in need of expensive repairs that are not financially viable.
 Although the district has done all it can to maintain these properties, it is no longer cost effective to do so.
 The State of Ohio has committed to paying up to 25% of the cost to construct the new school buildings.
 In May 2022, voters approved a 3.11 mil levy for the construction of a new Green Middle School and Elementary school.

 As the Schools moved forward with their facility plans, the schools have compressed the construction timeline to begin in the summer of 2023.
 This new timeline is based on being able to construct both new facilities at the same time as opposed to phases.
 This benefits the community in a number of ways including cost saving and reducing the need to displace students during construction.
 What this means for the City is that the original plan to construct the community courts project in 2025 is also moved up to this compressed timeline.
 By constructing the facility at the same time as the Green Middle School, the community saves an estimated $4 million compared to constructing the facilities at separate times.